dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ### Sample categories

-Here are some categories used by ASP.NET and what you can expect from them:
+Here are some categories used by ASP.NET and what to expect from them:

 |Category  | Level |Notes  |
 |---------|---------|------|